bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 <p>Both have an underlying operating system.</p>
 <p>Both have common libraries and programs available.</p>
 <p>Both need a Manager of their guests - Hypervisor for VM's and Docker Engine for Docker.</p>
-<p>Since Virtual Machines are meant to be just that, they need their own Guest Operating System.</p>
+<p>Since Virtual Machines are meant to be their namesake, they need their own Guest Operating System.</p>
-<p>They also need a copy of these base libraries that the Host already has.</p>
+<p>They also need the base libraries for the operating system - likely a huge overlap with what's already on the Host.</p>
 <p>Finally, both have the actual application code to run.
 This includes any dependencies or other libraries installed.</p>
 </div>